Arlene404/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A program that prints the sign of a number
 A function that computes the absolute value of an integer.
 A funtion that prints the last digit of a number.
+A function that prints every minute of the day Jack Bauer, starting from 00:00 23:59